 Friends and family are now accustomed to my obsession with gardening books, gardening shows, and gardening movies.
 They have come to expect to both give and to receive gifts of gardening tools and paraphernalia for birthdays and at Christmas.
 From April to November, the majority of my human interaction involves plants and the topic of gardening.
 It’s so bad that I can barely have a conversation without injecting a gardening reference, metaphor or analogy!

-From growing seeds indoors for spring planting to over-wintering tender container plants in the corner of the garage, (and leaving very little room for my Mini Cooper), my obsession knows no bounds.
+From growing seeds indoors for spring planting to over-wintering tender container plants in the living room, under grow lights in the basement, and in the corner of the garage, (and leaving very little room for my Mini Cooper), my obsession knows no bounds.
 By early April, I can NOT contain my excitement as Spring arrives in our New Hampshire garden.
 The snow Gods may curse us still with a bit of the white stuff, but I am undeterred in my race to “get ready for Spring!!”

 Years ago in a different career in the investment sales business, I built an entire training presentation using gardening as a metaphor for cultivating client relationships - complete with diagrams of plant root systems!
 I explained how annuals with their shallow root systems and a single season of life were like shallow client relationships – easily uprooted!
 But perennials, with their deep roots and year over year “returns” were like clients who had purchased multiple types of investments from us and therefore were more likely to keep us as their financial advisers.
 So, my professional advice to my team mates was “become a perennial gardener!”
 Perhaps not the perfect analogy for my audience, but it sure made sense to me!

 This addiction simmered for decades but didn’t reach Code Red levels until about 2010 when our daughter left for college.
 Faced with “empty-nest” syndrome, I threw myself into the garden for solace.
 I needed something to nurture, and the garden became my “happy place”.